Eslam21/Eslam21/README.md

 - 🎓 I'm currently studying Computer Science **at Nile University**

-- 🌱 I'm on track for learning more about **Data Science, Mobile Development and Cloud Computing.**
+- 🌱 I'm on track for learning more about **Data Science and Backend Development.**

 - 💡  I like to explore **new technologies and develop software solutions.**